Harvard-IACS/CS287/_pages/project.md

 ## DELIVERABLES

 NOTE: Research projects naturally evolve over time.
 So, if your project shifts gears as it progresses, that is completely fine.
 You can answer a _slightly different_ research problem than what you initially set out to answer, as long as it's in the same ballpark.
 With that said:
-- after the Phase 1 deadline, you cannot change team members
+- after the Phase 1 deadline, you are expected to settle on a project and team members.
+We can help with this process.
 - all Phase deadlines must be met on time
 - if you slightly change focus, you must:
   - discuss this change with us ahead of time
   - "catch up" by re-submitting the previous phases
+- projects cannot change team members after Phase 2
 - projects cannot change focus after Phase 3.

-As an example, after successfully submitting Phase 2, but before Phase 3 is due, you might change focus.
-By the Phase 3 deadline, you need to also re-submit Phase 1 and Phase 2 materials that reflect your new research goal.
-Once you've submitted Phase 3, you are locked in to work on that project.
+As an example, after successfully submitting Phase 2, but before Phase 3 is due, you might change focus a bit.
+If so, by the Phase 3 deadline, you would need to also re-submit Phase 1 and Phase 2 materials that reflect your new research goal.
+Once you've submitted Phase 3, you are locked in to work on that project with the same team members that you listed by the Phase 2 deadline.

 ### PHASE 1: PROPOSALS (5%)
-For this initial stage, each three-person team should write a 1-page document that:
+For this initial stage, you will brainstorm research project ideas and write a 1-page proposal about one of them.
+Specifically, you must:
-- lists the team members
-- identifies an important problem you wish to work on
+- contribute a few research project ideas (e.g., 1-3) within the `Research Brainstorming` spreadsheet
+- within that spreadsheet's `Student Roster` tab, add your name (required) and any additional background information (optional) you'd like to share about yourself.
+This will help everyone balance their team as they're considering teammates
+- for one of your research ideas, write a 1-page summary that:
-- describes why it's an important problem
+  - describes the problem in terms of why it's an important one
-- lists just a few (1-5) related papers
+  - lists a few (3-5) related papers
   - details the measurement for success (e.g., BLEU score, F1 score, a novel comparison, etc)

-We'll provide feedback on your proposal.
-Hopefully your project idea doesn't need _much_ refining.
-However, if yours need a serious rehaul, you are expected to catch up by Phase 2.
+  - optionally describe a few ideas (1-2) you have for solving the problem
+- indicate in the `Research Brainstorming` spreadsheet which of your ideas you selected for your 1-page writeup.

+We'll provide feedback on your proposal, and we'll also help narrow down all projects to a list of just ~20 projects.

 ### PHASE 2: ABSTRACTS + RELATED WORK (5%)
 Here, you will refine your **Phase 1 Proposal** and add to it by writing two sections of your research paper (using the LaTeX template):